14 – 23 inches

 Intelligent, Friendly; Affectionate, Devoted

-The Aussiedoodle, or Aussiepoo, is a loving and affectionate dog with a funny personality.
+The Aussiedoodle, Aussiepoo, Australian Shepherd Doodle, or Australian Shepherd Poodle Mix, is a loving and affectionate dog with a funny personality.
 It is a hybrid breed that first originated in Australia with a cross between the Australian Shepherd and the Poodle.
 They have become increasingly popular dogs in the United States, where they are currently more plentiful than in Australia.

 They are a cuddly dog, ready to curl up in their beloved owner’s lap or sit together to watch their favorite movies.
 It is sweet and caring, inheriting a lot of the more favorable characteristics from both parentage lines.